Bit-Clouded/Documentation/docs/pillars/security.md

 ## SSH Key Disabled

 All templates are default to be provisioned with no SSH private keys.
+This is achived using a default value of empty string:

+    Parameters:
+      KeyPairName:
+        Description: Name of an existing EC2 KeyPair to enable SSH access to the instances
+        Type: String
+        Default: ''

+In conjunction with conditional logic:

+    Conditions:
+      HasNoKeypair: !Equals
+        - !Ref KeyPairName
+        - ''

+And

+    Resources:
+      SampleLaunchConfiguration:
+        Type: 'AWS::AutoScaling::LaunchConfiguration'
+        KeyName: !If
+          - HasNoKeypair
+          - !Ref 'AWS::NoValue'
+          - !Ref KeyPairName

-By design, syslog and Docker logs are shipped to a central CloudWatch Log stream.
+By design, infrastructure should require minimal tempering and intervention.
+Syslog and Docker logs are shipped to a central CloudWatch Log stream.
 SSM Agents are deployed to [cover the rest of the operational needs](https://aws.amazon.com/blogs/aws/manage-instances-at-scale-without-ssh-access-using-ec2-run-command/).

+As an absolute last resort, templates can be updated with SSH keys in the parameters and rotate the servers to allow access.

 ## Containerised Application